Headshot of SFARI Bridge to Independence Fellow Mari Sepp.

 SFARI Bridge to Independence Fellow

-Sepp’s primary research interest is elucidating the molecular mechanisms that connect genotypes to phenotypes, with the ultimate goal of understanding their implications in disease.
-During her doctoral research, she identified TCF4 as an activity-regulated transcription factor in neurons and demonstrated how autism-associated mutations in TCF4 impair its function.
-In her postdoctoral research, she compared cerebellum development across different mammalian species, revealing both conserved and human-unique aspects of its cellular dynamics and gene expression programs.
-Guided by this work, Sepp seeks to employ mouse and human model systems to investigate how mutations in autism spectrum disorder-associated genes affect cerebellum development.
+During her doctoral research, Sepp identified TCF4 as an activity-regulated transcription factor in neurons and demonstrated how autism-associated mutations in TCF4 impair its function.
+In her postdoctoral research, she compared cerebellum development across different mammalian species, revealing both conserved and human-unique aspects of its cellular dynamics and gene regulatory programs.
+Guided by this work, as a junior PI, Sepp seeks to employ mouse and human model systems to investigate how mutations in autism spectrum disorder-associated genes affect cerebellum development.

-Sepp has been awarded the Otto Schmeil Prize from the Academy of Sciences of the State of Baden-Württemberg and was selected as a SFARI Bridge to Independence fellow in 2024.
+Sepp has been awarded the Otto Schmeil Prize from the Academy of Sciences of the State of Baden-Württemberg.
+She was selected as a SFARI Bridge to Independence fellow in 2024 and as an EMBO Installation grantee in 2025.

 Read More